wagtail/wagtail/docs/getting_started/tutorial.md

 ### Blog Index and Posts

-Lets start with a simple index page for our blog.
+Let's start with a simple index page for our blog.
 In `blog/models.py`:

 ```python
 from wagtail.models import Page